-Benefited from the fast growing remote sensing technology, large quantities of high resolution aerial images are available and widely used in many visual tasks.
+Benefited from the fast-growing remote sensing technology, large quantities of high-resolution aerial images are available and widely used in many visual tasks.
 Along with such huge opportunities, challenges have come up inevitably.

-On one hand, it is difficult to extract high-level features from high resolution images.
-Considering its complex spatial structure, conventional hand-crafted features and mid-level semantic models \cite{yang2010bag, shao2013hierarchical, risojevic2013fusion, lowe2004distinctive, 7466064} suffer from the poor performance of capturing holistic semantic features, which leads to an unsatisfactory classification ability.
+On one hand, it is difficult to extract high-level features from high-resolution images.
+Considering its complex spatial structure, conventional hand-crafted features, and mid-level semantic models \cite{yang2010bag, shao2013hierarchical, risojevic2013fusion, lowe2004distinctive, 7466064} suffer from the poor performance of capturing holistic semantic features, which leads to an unsatisfactory classification ability.

 On the other hand, underlying correlations between dependent labels are required to be unearthed for an efficient prediction of multiple object labels.
-E.g., the existence of ships infers to a high probable co-occurrence of the sea, while the presence of buildings is almost always accompanied by coexistence of pavement.
+E.g., the existence of ships infers to a high probable co-occurrence of the sea, while the presence of buildings is almost always accompanied by the coexistence of pavement.
 However, the recently proposed multi-label classification methods \cite{karalas2016land, zeggada2017deep, koda2018spatial, zeggada2018multilabel} assumed that classes are independent and employed a set of binary classifiers \cite{karalas2016land} or a regression model \cite{zeggada2017deep, koda2018spatial, zeggada2018multilabel} to infer the existence of each class separately.

 To summarize, a well-performed multi-label classification system requires powerful capabilities of learning holistic feature representations and should be capable of harnessing the implicit class dependency.